 But, you have to bear this in mind: these requests only do half the job.
 Your recipient might decide to decline the requests.
 That means you won’t be getting the receipt responses to the emails you sent.
 Also, there are email platforms though that don’t allow to track whether the emails were opened and read or not.

-Outlook allows you to make two requests – whether the email gets successfully delivered and whether it was opened and read.
+You can send two types of requests to know if someone read your email on Outlook – whether the email gets successfully delivered and whether it was opened and read.

 If you are an Outlook user, here is a quick process you need to follow through if you want to request a return receipt in Microsoft Outlook:

-- Go to the top menu bar and click Option.
+- Go to the top menu bar and click Options.

-- Once it brings up its sub-menu, check request a Delivery Receipt and Request a Read Receipt.
+- Head to a Delivery Receipt and Request a Read Receipt.

 What can set your emails apart?